Blackbeard and his Infamous Pirate Ship, Queen Anne's Revenge

 History records Blackbeard as one of the most notorious pirates; but his early years weren’t as infamous or inglorious.
 Edward Teach, the man who would later become the pirate known as Blackbeard, had a relatively normal childhood.
-His criminal lifestyle that brought him fame later in life wasn’t fueled by exposure to a sketchy upbringing.
+His criminal lifestyle aboard his ship the Queen Anne’s Revenge , which brought him fame later in life, wasn’t fueled by exposure to a sketchy upbringing.

 Edward Teach Becomes Blackbeard

 Edward was born to a well-educated, aristocratic family who were able to read and write, a skill afforded very few in his lifetime.
 Edward was an equally educated youth who spent most of his childhood enthralled by tales about privateering and new world explorations.

 Before Edward became a pirate, he was a privateer in Queen Anne’s war which lasted from 1702 to 1713.
 This war was one of several wars fought between Britain and France for control of the North American continent.
 Both sides brutally raided one another for land and booty during the war and it is likely that during this conflict Edward became fascinated with the idea of seizing goods to amass his own personal fortune.